didx-xyz/aries-cloudapi-python/docs/Common Steps.md

 3. Issuer creates credential definition
 4. Create a connection between the issuer and prospect holder

-   1. Create an invitation using either the issuer or the holder using the `/connections` endpoint of the CloudAPI.
+   1. Create an invitation using either the issuer or the holder using the `/v1/connections/create-invitation` endpoint of the [CloudAPI-Tenant URL](http://localhost:8300/docs).
 Here, you will also need to authenticate via the header, e.g., using

       ```json
       { "x-api-key": "tenant.WALLET_TOKEN" }